gh-tests/files-to-review/README.md

 ### Configuration description

-One can configure several review criteria in `./github/config.yml` accroding to the following structure:
+One can configure several review criterias in `./github/config.yml` according to the following structure:
 ```yaml
 reviewCriteria:
   - configName: